Jenny Wren Statue in Galt with Navy Lady Roses

 Veteran’s Pin Available From Veterans Affairs Canada

-This very special program provides surviving veterans with a handsome certificate and pin, once they submit an application form on the Veteran’s Affairs Canada website:
+This very special program provided surviving veterans with a handsome certificate and pin, once they submit an application form on the Veteran’s Affairs Canada website:

-Surviving WWII veterans can complete and submit the form on line at the VAC website … here at this link:
+Surviving WWII veterans can complete and submit the form on line at the VAC website, check under commemorative medals.

 Regarding our Archives and Artifacts… For reference or for historical purposes